Azure-Samples/communication-services-javascript-quickstarts/CallAutomation_OutboundCalling/README.md

 - [Node.js](https://nodejs.org/en/download) installed
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need to record your resource **connection string** for this sample.
 - Get a phone number for your new Azure Communication Services resource.
 For details, see [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=programming-language-csharp)
-- Create Cognitive Service resource.
-For details, see [Create an Azure Cognitive Search service](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal)
+- Create Azure AI Multi Service resource.
+For details, see [Create an Azure AI Multi service](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne)

 ## Before running the sample for the first time